 This message is sure to be welcomed by Lisa Parsons of the Middle Green Coalition and by others racing to protect important natural resources across King County.
 Parsons remembers driving by the entrance to the Icy Creek headwaters parcel, seeing the subdivision notice, and saying, "You have got to be kidding!
 We're going to allow development of one of the most pristine places in the Green River watershed?!"
 With the King County GIS Greenprint to back up her passion, perhaps the next new sign will read "This property protected for salmon and the citizens of King County."

-Former TPL staffer Sandra Tassel is a conservation consultant and freelance writer based in Seattle.
+Former Trust for Public Land staffer Sandra Tassel is a conservation consultant and freelance writer based in Seattle.